Mongolians in Japan

 There is a small community of Mongolians in Japan, representing a minor portion of emigration from Mongolia.
-As of June 2025, there were 21,186 registered Mongolian citizens residing in Japan, according to the Immigration Services Agency, up from 2,545 in 2003.
+In December 2025, there were 21,359 registered Mongolian citizens in Japan, up from 2,545 in 2003.

 Students

 International students form a large proportion of the registered population of Mongolians in Japan.
-The earliest Mongol exchange students, all three of them women, came to Japan in 1906, when Mongolia was still ruled by the Qing Dynasty.
-Japan was also a popular destination for students from Mengjiang (in today's Inner Mongolia) in the late 1930s and early 1940s; among them were several who would go on to become famous scholars, such as Chinggeltei, Urgunge Onon, and John Gombojab Hangin.
-Japan and the Mongolian People's Republic officially agreed to send exchange students to each other in 1974; the first Mongolian student to arrive under the agreement came in 1976.
-As of May 2006, 1,006 Mongolian students were studying in Japanese institutions of higher education.
+The earliest Mongol exchange students, three women, came to Japan in 1906, when Mongolia was still ruled by the Qing Dynasty.
+Japan was also a popular destination for students from Mengjiang, in today's Inner Mongolia, in the late 1930s and early 1940s.
+Among them were several who became famous scholars, such as Chinggeltei, Urgunge Onon, and John Gombojab Hangin.

+In 1974, Japan and the Mongolian People's Republic agreed to send exchange students to each other.
+In 1976, the first Mongolian student arrived under the agreement.
+In 2006, 1,006 Mongolian students were studying in Japanese institutions of higher education.

-Aside from Mongolian citizens, there were also estimated to be roughly 4,000 members of the Chakhar-speaking Mongol minority of China residing in Japan As of 2005.
-Like migrants from Mongolia proper, they also came mostly on student visas, beginning in the 1990s; they were sponsored by professors of Mongolian studies at Japanese universities.
-They are a close-knit community; they reside mostly in the Nerima and Sugamo areas of Tokyo and in many cases the same apartment has been occupied serially by successive migrants for more than a decade, with each passing the lease on to another migrant before leaving the country or moving on to different accommodation.
+In 2005, aside from Mongolian citizens, there were roughly 4,000 members of the Chakhar-speaking Mongol minority of China in Japan.
+Like migrants from Mongolia proper, they came mostly on student visas, beginning in the 1990s, sponsored by professors of Mongolian studies at Japanese universities.
+They are a close-knit community, living mostly in the Nerima and Sugamo areas of Tokyo.
+In many cases, the same apartment has been occupied serially by successive migrants for more than a decade, with each passing the lease on to another migrant before leaving Japan or moving on to different accommodation.

 There are also Buryats and Kalmyks that have immigrated to Japan from the former Soviet Union.